 - 9% + 30¢ per transaction for local payments.

 - 9% transaction fee for international payments.

-Currency: PayPal accepts more than 20 currencies including USD, GBP, AUD, and CAD, etc.
+- PayPal accepts more than 20 currencies, including USD, GBP, AUD, CAD, etc.

-The Skrill payment system, formerly known as Moneybookers, comes straight from England.
+The Skrill payment system comes straight from England, formerly known as Moneybookers.
 It follows the principle of the prepaid card.
-All you need a customer account from your credit card or current account.
+You only need a customer account from your credit card or current account.
 You can then use it for your online purchases or transactions.

-Thanks to the Skrill, your banking data are never communicated to merchants.
-The prepaid card is a good alternative to PayPal because it allows you to control your expenses and avoid exceeding the limits you have set.
-The disadvantage is that customers have to advance money before they can use the service.
+Thanks to Skrill, your banking data are never communicated to merchants.
+The prepaid card is a good alternative to PayPal because it allows you to control your expenses and avoid exceeding your set limits.
+The disadvantage is that customers must advance money before using the service.

-Fees: Skrill charges 1.9% transfer fee and takes a 3.99% margin on the exchange rates.
+- Skrill charges a 1.9% transfer fee and takes a 3.99% margin on the exchange rates.

-Stripe is an online service used to accept credit card payments on your WooCommerce store.
-You will need an SSL certificate to encrypt the data exchanged between your server and the bank so the store cannot cache entry of confidential information.
+Stripe is an online service that accepts credit card payments on your WooCommerce store.
+You will need an SSL certificate to encrypt the data exchanged between your server and the bank so the store cannot cache the entry of confidential information.

 Stripe works in a white label, which has the huge advantage of keeping your customers at home and not sending them back to an external payment page.
-When we know the importance of making the buying experience as fluid as possible to minimize abandonment, this type of solution is unavoidable.
+This type of solution is unavoidable when we know the importance of making the buying experience as fluid as possible to minimize abandonment.

 It is the most economical solution with the calculation like this: